weathon/VSF/README.md

 Solution (VSF): We propose a lightweight technique that flips the value vector of negative prompt embeddings during attention.
 This cancels out unwanted features without retraining or needing access to classifier-free guidance.

 Key Advantages:
 - ⚡ Works with few-step and even single-step generation models (currently only supports SD3.5 and Flux).
 - 🔧 Requires no model retraining.
 - 🚫 Avoids common issues like negative prompts being accidentally reinforcing the undesired concept.
 - 🎯 Includes attention masking and token duplication to isolate effects to only where needed.

+## ComfyUI
+ComfyUI custom node is available at [comfyui](comfyui/), make sure you have the diffusers installed in your Comfy envirement

 ## News
+- 🎇 July 26, 2025: First version of ComfyUI node added
 - 🖼️ July 16, 2025: We now support Flux Dev and Flux Schnell
 - 🎨 July 15, 2025: We open sourced our repo and has support for SD3.5-large-turbo